 These tables show cost-shares or copayments and annual deductibles for families who use Tricare

-If you have VA disability and an employment handicap, you may be entitled to Veteran Readiness and Employment services.
+If you have VA disability and an employment handicap, you may be entitled to Veterans Readiness and Employment services.

 Veterans with certain service-connected disabilities may get a grant from VA to build or modify a home to meet their needs